wikimedia/mediawiki-services-wikispeech-pronlex/docker/README.md

 Instructions for expermental use, may not be updated with each release.

-For info om recommended installation procedure, see the <a href="http://stts-se.github.io/wikispeech/">main doc page for Wikispeech</a>.
+For info on recommended installation procedure(s), see the <a href="http://stts-se.github.io/wikispeech/">main doc page for Wikispeech</a>.

 ## Docker installation